yvonwin/qwen2.cpp/README.md

 **Installation**

 You may also install from source.
+Add the corresponding CMAKE_ARGS for acceleration.
 ```sh
 # install from the latest source hosted on GitHub
 pip install git+https://github.com/yvonwin/qwen2.cpp.git@master